Do your summer containers need a refresh?

-Type Perennial Blooms Red buds that open to pink in summer Light Full sun Size 24 to 30 in. tall, 24 to 36 in. wide Hardiness Cold-hardy in AHS zones 5 to 8, heat-tolerant in AHS zones 8 to 1
+Type Perennial Blooms Red buds that open to pink in summer Light Full sun Size 24 to 30 in. tall, 24 to 36 in. wide Hardiness Cold hardy in USDA zones 5 to 8

 B) New Zealand sedge (Carex testacea Prairie Fire™)

-Type Perennial Blooms Green foliage brushed with gold Light Full sun to part shade Size 18 to 24 in. tall and wide Hardiness Cold-hardy in AHS zones 6 to 10, heat-tolerant in AHS zones 12 to 1
+Type Perennial Blooms Green foliage brushed with gold Light Full sun to part shade Size 18 to 24 in. tall and wide Hardiness Cold hardy in USDA zones 6 to 10

 C) Iresine (Iresine lindenii ‘Formosa’)

-Type Tender perennial (usually grown as an annual) Blooms Bright green and white variegated foliage and pink stems, insignificant flowers Light Full sun to part shade Size 1 to 3 ft. tall and wide Hardiness Cold-hardy in AHS zones 10 to 12, heat-tolerant in AHS zones 12 to 1
+Type Tender perennial (usually grown as an annual) Blooms Bright green and white variegated foliage and pink stems, insignificant flowers Light Full sun to part shade Size 1 to 3 ft. tall and wide Hardiness Cold hardy in USDA zones 10 to 12

 D) Ornamental pepper (Capsicum annuum ‘Sangria’)